How great is it that our small acts of kindness can make someone else’s entire day?

 - Donate some extra money to charity; you never know the impact you might have.
 Hilde Back donated $15 per month to a charity that supports Kenyan school children.
 I don’t think anyone would have predicted that her small donations would wind up dramatically changing over 350 lives.

 - Spend a few minutes on Free Rice, a United Nations Food Program that will donate rice to hungry people when you interact with the web site.
-This is made possible through corporate sponsors.
+By the way, this is made possible through corporate sponsors.

 - Write a love note and hide it in a magazine your partner is reading or somewhere else he/she will find it.